The Ultimate Guide to Visiting Cinque Terre

 This area is a perfect pairing with Tuscany, has easy access from Milan, Genoa, Pisa, Florence, and even Rome, as well as the south of France and many other places.

-Before we dive into specifics for each town, here are some of my overall best tips for visiting Cinque Terre:
+Some of my overall best tips for visiting Cinque Terre:

 - Pack lightly!
 I seriously cannot stress this enough.
 Every time I go, I pack less.
 The narrow hills and cobblestones and STAIRS are insane and you’ll be cursing even a carry-on roller.